Saintdoggie/dotfiles/README.md

-# nixOS-dotfiles
+## nixOS Installer

-My nixOS dotfiles...
+My nixOS installer
 Hyprland as the wm, with Chris Titus's config(made from Linuxmobile's configs)

 zsh as the shell and home-manager for configurating the system